LubosRemplik/.tmux-local/README.md

 1. In home directory `ln -s ~/.tmux-local/.tmux.conf.local`

-1. There is bash script which is helping with `tmux attach` command,
+1. Bash script helping with `tmux attach` command,
-Go to `bin` directory and symlink `ln -s ~/.tmux-local/tat`
+Go to `bin` directory and symlink `ln -s ~/.tmux-local/tattach`

-1. Another executable scipt for copying=yanking text (vim) to clipboard over terminal with remote,
+1. Bash script copying=yanking text to clipboard over terminal with remote,
 Go to `bin` directory and symlink `ln -s ~/.tmux-local/yank`

 1. When using mosh, build from [this PR](https://github.com/mobile-shell/mosh/pull/1104) if not merged to support copy mode